erens-basement/Studio-Trigger-Streams/README.md

 * T: I'm the studio's PR.
 They call me Tatsun, I don't know why they call me that.
 My real name is Tatsuru.
 It started when a certain celebrity said Tattun's name was boring and she would call him Tatsun from that point.
 Then it stuck.
 (02:48:00)
 * T: I am treated as the clown and joke of the studio.
 Oh that dude's doing some random crap that isn't gonna go well, wasting everyone's time.
 (02:52:00)

+### [Inbetweens June 4, 2020]
+Date: June 4, 2020<br>
+Notes:
+* Tattun doesn't care if we talk about proxy services.
+* Sushio's been pulled like 7 times for the live drawing raffle but Sushio's too busy and can't do them.
+Producers would get angry using Sushio's free time for the live drawing.
+He's one of the most valuable assets to the studio.
+* Who's my favorite hentai artist, mister inoway(?)
+Trigger girls are commissioned by outside artists, look for the artists if you want to know Tattun's favorites.
+* What's the weirdest food you've seen sold at a japanese vending machine? red bean paste.
+* For PR, Hiromi goes out and finds people.
+He found Tattun, Mami.
+They haven't hired a PR person based on an application.
+* They had a game console in the old office, not sure where it went in the new office.
+* Tattun really loves Fentiman's Curiosity Cola (British coke), and brought some to work to share with a co-worker, who ended up disliking it.
+Now he's wary with sharing food he likes.

+### [In betweens June 11, 2020]
+Date: June 11, 2020<br>
+Notes:
+* I used to visit Hawaii every summer.
+I've been kicked out a beach for digging a hole, digging for a week, depth twice his height, covered it with beach towels and security guards counted it as a booby trap.
+He also used to catch wild chickens at a parking lot.
+* He really likes wandering around, getting lost, and eating.
+When he went to Italy, he didn't go to any tourism places.
+* Hiromi low key wants to start a Trigger economy based on Trigger dollars.
+* Trigger dollars is what Tattun initially proposed, but the idea changed from the initial.
+Hiromi and Koyama really like Supreme and bought a money gun and wanted to shoot money at conventions.
+They do Q&A and they should hire a stripper to move the mics, and they use the dollars for the fans to give it to the stripper and exchange for the mic.
+Tattun wanted the explosive presentation compared to other companies.
+* Enjoys Japan weather more.
+California has 1 season through the year, Japan has 4 seasons.
+If I could cut out summer, I hate hot places.
+Snow's interesting, Fall and Spring were interesting as well.
+* Mexican coke is like the super saiyan of cokes.
+Usually if there's mexican coke available, there would be horchata which I love as well
+* They did a trigger expo 6-7 years ago and had a t-shirt sale and only one chubby character remained.

 ## Contact Me
 Discord: Erens-Basement#4074<br>
 Reddit: Erens-Basement<br>